 Caregiving is difficult and stressful on its own.
-What many people fail to consider is the impact on the caregiver’s family which includes their spouse and their children.
+Many people fail to consider the impact on the caregiver’s family, including their spouse and children.

 Generally, only one child becomes the caregiver.
 Other siblings either don’t live nearby or have any interest or ability to provide care based on their careers, health, and family situation.
 This leads to sibling strife.
 But what happens to the one person to ends up with the responsibility of taking care of Mom or Dad?